 Problem Probable Cause Solution Power LED not illuminated on expansion module Communication cable disconnected, mis-wired, or not seated properly.
-Defective module Use VOM to check voltage between red and black wires at end of communication cable (must be greater than) FUSE?
+Defective module Use VOM to check voltage between red and black wires at the end of the communication cable. (must be greater than 9 VDC).
 Replace defective part, reseat cable.
 Module performance erratic Excessive voltage drop because of long cable.
-Voltage between Red and Green terminals should be between and VDC Increase wire gauge, or power SMP from independent 12 VDC power supply.
-MyDro display reflect changes to I/O of respective expansion modules Verify communication cable D+ and D- are correctly wired Correct wiring Communication between SMP and MyDro is erratic Long communication cable run resulting in RS485 signal issues Use high-quality shielded wire, add terminating resistor at last device (See) Pulse count Output relay
+Voltage between Red and Green terminals should be greater than 9 VDC (12 VDC nominal) Increase wire gauge, or power SMP from independent 12 VDC power supply.
+MyDro display reflect changes to I/O of respective expansion modules Verify communication cable D+ and D- are correctly wired Correct wiring Communication between SMP and MyDro is erratic Long communication cable run resulting in RS485 signal issues Use high-quality shielded wire, add terminating resistor at last device

-Appendix C: Multiple Module Hookups
+Appendix C: Three or More Expansion Module Hookups

-The RS485 standard allows multiple expansion modules on the same communications bus (see Figure 9).
+The RS485 standard allows multiple expansion modules on the same communications bus (see Figure 10).

-Generally, several expansion modules can be powered on the same power bus.
-Table 1 (page 5) shows the power required for each expansion module in watts.
+Generally, several expansion modules can be powered on the aux power bus available on the MyDro.
+Table 1 shows the power required for each expansion module in watts.
 When powered by a healthy battery or AC transformer, the MyDro RTU supplies ~12-16.5 VDC, and is protected by a 0.5 amp thermal (PTC) fuse.
-In other words, up to about 24 watts maximum power is available from the RS485 communications jack.
+For proper battery charging, only a total power of 3W is available from the RS485 communication jack.
+When more than 3W is needed, an external 10 to 30VDC power supply (PW427) is required (Figure 10).